XIN-Solutions/xinmods-js/README.md

 NOTE: This is the ESM version of the previous CommonJS implementation of the `xinmods` package.
 Use the latest in the `1.x` version range if you're after the CommonJS version.

+NOTE 2: This version no longer offers caching for API responses out of the box, it didn't seem like a good idea to force end-users to use a specific technology.

 ## How to use

 Use the library simply by including it into your `package.json`.